linode/docs/docs/guides/web-servers/lamp/how-to-install-a-lamp-stack-on-centos-7/index.md

     {{< /file >}}

 1. Navigate to `example.com/phptest.php` from your local machine.
-If the components of your LAMP stack are working correctly, the browser will display a "Connected successfully" message.
+If the components of your LAMP on CentOS 7 are working correctly, the browser will display a "Connected successfully" message.
 If not, the output will be an error message.

 1. Remove the test file: